grafana/writers-toolkit/docs/sources/style-guide/write-for-developers/index.md

 The advantages of automating documentation programmatically are well-known, and include increased consistency and a reduction in human-made errors.
 But behind every line of auto-generated content is a human author who is responsible for following the [style guide]({{< relref "../../style-guide/" >}}).

-When writing docs that will be used by an auto-gen program to create publishable content, keep the following in mind:
+When writing documentation that will be used by an auto-generated program to create publishable content, keep the following things in mind:

 An auto-gen tool can parse syntax, but when writing docs that will be used to create automated content, it falls on your shoulders to add actionable insights.
 - What are the caveats, edge cases, and side effects?